hasOki/protractor_tutorial/README.md

 	$ npm install protractor

-Protractor also require a webdriver to run it's testing, you will have 2 server running, one for your web application and the other one for selenium.
+Protractor also require a webdriver to run it's testing, luckyly Protractor comes with the webdriver-manager to download the necessary browser driver file.
 Depending on your protractor installation you can either access your webdriver-manager inside your project `node_modules/` to run this command:

 	$ ./node_modules/protractor/bin/webdriver-manager update

 The script will download the files that needed to run Selenium.
 After download you can test if the webdriver properly downloaded and installed by typing:

 	$ ./node_modules/protractor/bin/webdriver-manager start